How to improve your YouTube Music recommendations

 If you keep getting recommendations from an artist you hate, thumbs them down every time, then go give YouTube Music feedback that you'd like a "Block artist/album" feature to keep other songs by them from popping up.

-If songs you like pop up in your recommendations, thumb them up and add them to your library.
+If songs you like pop up in your recommendations, give them a thumbs up and add them to your library.
 It will ensure you get more music like that and less like the songs you thumb down.

-Purge your YouTube histories
+Purge your YouTube history

 YouTube Music and YouTube share search history and watch history, so cleaning up one helps you clean up both.
-Since not all YouTube history appears in YouTube Music, but all YouTube Music appears in YouTube, you should absolutely go to YouTube at least once and do a deep clean.
+Not all YouTube history appears in YouTube Music, and not all YouTube Music history appears in YouTube, which means that even if you prune your YouTube Music history regularly after a Discover Mix keeps playing songs you dislike, non-music YouTube history can still impact recommendations.
+To curb this, you should absolutely go clean or clear your YouTube history at least once and do a deep clean.

 Note: Deleting your watch and search history will drastically alter your YouTube Music recommendations, as they will only have your library, your rated songs, and your liked artists to go off of until you build your history back up.